- Grippy on wet trails and steep descents

 Stability is somewhat sacrificed to the softness

-However, based on the runners' feedback, the shoe's softer foam hurts its stability, especially on highly technical terrains.
+However, the shoe's softer foam hurts its stability, especially on highly technical terrains.

-In our tests we also found that the shoe has less-than-average torisonal rigidity which might as well contribute to the feeling of instability
+In our tests, we also found that the shoe has less-than-average torsional rigidity which might as well contribute to the feeling of instability.

 Dries fast, breathes well

 Thanks to its porous upper, this shoe doesn't store moisture.
-Those who have run through creeks and puddles all claim that the shoe doesn't feel heavy when wet because it drains water fast.
+Having run through creeks and puddles, the shoe didn't feel heavy when wet because it drains water really fast.
 Apart from excellent drainage, the shoe also maintains a breathable sensation under humid conditions.

-See how easily the smokes passes through the upper on the Altra Timp 4.
+See how easily the smoke passes through the upper on the Altra Timp 4 in our breathability test.

 You can also see which parts of the upper are more breathable in our transparency test below.

-With the redesigned cushion, the Timp feels "bouncy, soft, and fun."
-According to the majority, it feels peppy; it doesn't feel sluggish when the pace starts to liven up.
+With the redesigned cushion, the Timp feels not only soft but also bouncy and fun!
+It didn't feel sluggish at all when the pace started to liven up.

-Disclaimer: We take 5 measurements before finalizing the results to ensure accuracy.
+Disclaimer: We take 5 measurements before finalising the results to ensure accuracy.

 The Timp 4's traction is great

-It's definitely "grippier," commended several Altra Timp loyalists.
-One of the gripes they had with the Altra Timp 2 and 3 was that they lacked the bite on slick and rocky descents.
+It's definitely grippier than the Altra Timp 2 and 3 which lacked the bite on slick and rocky descents.

-In this iteration, it sticks not only on wet surfaces and steep descents but also bites better on light-fire roads and moderately technical terrains.
+In this new iteration, the Timp sticks not only on wet surfaces and steep descents but also bites better on light-fire roads and moderately technical terrains.

 This is actually a nice surprise given that the lugs of the Timp 4 aren't the deepest.
-They are 2.9 mm, while the average is 3.4 mm.
+We measured them at 2.9 mm, while the average is 3.5 mm.

 The Altra Timp 4 may be in Altra's standard fit, but when compared to other running shoes, it's still exceptionally roomy.

-So much so, runners find it comfy even when their foot swells after long miles of running.
+The shoe remains comfy and spacious even when the foot starts to swell after long miles of running.

 The upper of the Altra Timp 4 has a solid width of 100.7 mm in the forefoot.
 This is roomier than the average 98.2 mm.

-If you're an Altra fan who prefers an even wider toe box, experts suggest going for the Altra Lone Peak instead.
+If you're an Altra fan who prefers an even wider toe box, have a look at the Altra Lone Peak.

 Keeps you locked in